 Cell metabolism refers to the series of reactions occurring within a cell which includes many metabolic pathways that are crosslinked and interrelated to each other.
 Each metabolic pathway is a chemical transformation that involves several steps.
-Metabolic pathways can be classified into catabolic and anabolic, where the catabolic group includes all those pathways that break down compounds into smaller units, and the anabolic group pathways can be classified into catabolic and anabolic, where the catabolic group includes all those pathways that break down compounds into cmaller units and the anabolis group gathers the metabolic routes that use small molecules to produce larger compounds.
+Metabolic pathways can be classified into catabolic and anabolic, where the catabolic group includes all those pathways that break down compounds into smaller units, and the anabolic group gathers the metabolic routes that use small molecules to produce larger compounds.
 In some cases, certain metabolic pathways involve both catabolic and anabolic reactions, and are known as amphibolic pathways.